Normal state quantum geometry and superconducting domes in (111) oxide interfaces: Low-energy model

 Numerical diagonalization shows that the low-filling regime occurs near the $\Gamma$ point.
 Moreover, in the vicinity of the latter, there are two groups of three bands separated by several eV.
 This is because the gap between the two groups at the $\Gamma$ point is $2(2t+t_d)\sim6.5$eV, and the kinetic energy is clearly the largest energy scale.
 Therefore, for low fillings, it appears possible to reduce the above six-band expression to two effective three-band models, one for each group.
 To make a similar structure appear explicitly in $H_6$, we apply the following unitary transformation

 which maximally entangles the two layers, in a symmetric $|s_l\rangle$ and an anti-symmetric combination $|a_l\rangle$.
 The six-band Hamiltonian is then transformed to

 \begin{widetext}

-\end{widetext} Numerical inspection confirms that the diagonal blocks pertain to the two groups.
+\end{widetext} Numerical comparison of the band dispersions of the diagonal blocks in Eq.(\ref{H transforme}) and that of the full spinless TB Hamiltonian in Eq.(\ref{six band matrix}) confirms that the former accurately reproduce the two groups.
 Thus, we may focus on the lower diagonal block, which corresponds to the symmetric entanglement of the two layers, and take it as a low-energy three-band model that reads

 A discussion of the validity of this approximation, done in appendix \ref{validity annexe}, shows that with a precision of a few meV, this \textit{three-band approximation} is valid over an area centered at $\Gamma$ and covering approximately ten percent of the Brillouin zone (BZ).
 To be consistent with this approximation, we need to expand $H_3$ to quadratic order in $k$.